 Curious legend of Sage Matsyendra

 There is a legend about Sage Matsyendra.
-Once Lord Shiva (Lord Adinath) went to lonely island with Goddess Parvati.
+Once Lord Shiva (Lord Adinath) went to a lonely island with Goddess Parvati.
 He taught the secrets of Yoga to Parvati.
 Lord Shiva saw a fish heard that teaching and remain still its mind being concentrated.
 On seeing the concentration, Lord Shiva took mercy on the Fish and made him an accomplished Yogi with a divine body.
 He came to be known as Matsyendra.
-Alternate versions of this legend is also available.
-Thus Lord Adinath is the founder of Hatha Yoga and Yogi Matsyendranath is first disciple.
+Alternate versions of this legend are also available.
+Thus Lord Adinath is the founder of Hatha Yoga and Yogi Matsyendranath is the first disciple.

-Ardha Matsyendrasana Step-by-Step Procedure
+Ardha Matsyendrasana Procedure

 Ardha Matsyendrasana Safety and Precautions